Image Credit: Don Barrington

 ON SITE FIRST AID

-Whilst out on the paddock with at Modifyre, we all value our civic responsibilities in keeping ourselves and each other out of harms way.
-Though of course this doesn't always go to plan, accidents happen and sometimes we hurt ourselves.
+Whilst out on the paddock at Modifyre, we all value our civic responsibilities in keeping ourselves and each other out of harm's way.
+Though of course, things don't always go to plan; accidents happen, and sometimes we hurt ourselves.

 The medics tent will be situated in centre camp and will be there to assist with any first aid issues that may arise.
 Your fearless team of aid providing angels will be on hand at any stage should you need them and will be more than happy to get you on the mend.